 Landscape Architecture Photography

-Photography gear for landscape architecture
+Photography gear for outdoor shoots

 - Use a tripod – The biggest mistake that photographers commit when photographing landscape architecture is not using a tripod.
 While it takes a bit more time and patience to position the tripod in the correct place, the result will create a much better image.
 A tripod enables the photographer to use a smaller aperture and a longer shutter speed, and thus create a sweeping depth of field with razor sharp focus.
 The use of a tripod will be especially important when photographing in the evening or at night.

 - Camera body – While it is possible to create amazing landscape architectural photos using any camera body, I am partial to those with full-frame sensors for any type of photography, be it architecture, landscapes or otherwise.
 A full-frame sensor will capture more data of your subject and it will also provide your images with a wider field of view over a camera body with a cropped sensor.

 - Filter – Invest in a polarizing filter and a neutral density filter.
 A polarizer will reduce the amount of glare in an image as well as saturate some of the colors.
 A neutral density filter will enable one to photograph in very bright conditions while also providing a full range of aperture settings and shutter speeds.

 - Drone – For amazing images with a unique perspective, consider drone photography & videography.

 - Time of day – Rarely is it advisable to photograph landscape architecture projects during mid-day.
 Shooting during the golden hours (within two hours after sunrise or two hours before sunset) will provide your photos with soft, amber hues as well as pleasing shadow transition and better quality of light.
 Night time photography is best if you are showcasing your project’s lighting.
 While it’s not always the case, it is usually preferable to have the sun at your back when photographing landscapes and buildings.